 You can find the best neighborhoods in The Hague and villages around The Hague on the map below.

 - The Vogelwijk is a spacious neighborhood with villas built approximately 100 years ago.
-The gardens are usually large, making it a very green and friendly neighborhood.
+The gardens are usually large, making it a very green and friendly area.
 The Vogelwijk is located next to beautiful dunes, beaches, and city parks.
-It is no surprise that the Vogelwijk is one of The Hague’s most popular and most expensive neighborhoods.
-It will not be easy to reach the highways and get out of The Hague.
-Parking will be a nightmare on sunny summer days because beach lovers are trying to park their cars as close to the beach as possible.
+It is no surprise that Vogelwijk is one of The Hague’s most popular and expensive neighborhoods.
+Vogelwijk even won the prestigious title of “best neighborhood of the Netherlands” in 2022.
+However, it will not be easy to reach the highways from Vogelwijk and get out of The Hague.
+Parking can also be a nightmare in Vogelwijk on sunny summer days because beach lovers try to park their cars as close to the beach as possible.

 - Bomen en Vruchtenbuurt